Khalil-codes/shopping-cart-ts-react-app/README.md

-# Getting Started with Create React App
+# Getting Started with App

+Built an add-to-cart-type-app.
+Used redux to maintain global state for cartItems and products.
+Fetched products list using redux thunk and declared the appropriate interfaces for cartItem as well as product .
+User can also increment or decrement product quantity that affects the itemsCount as well as itemsTotal.

 ## Available Scripts